YelllowSunray/redroom/SPOTIFY_SETUP.md

 ### Step 4: Add Credentials to Your Project

-1. In your project folder (where you have the Dark Room app), look for a file called `env.example`
+1. In your project folder (where you have the Nude Dark Room app), look for a file called `env.example`
 2. Make a copy of it and name it `.env.local`:
    - On Mac/Linux: Open terminal and run `cp env.example .env.local`
    - On Windows: Copy the file and rename it to `.env.local`